samestrin/llm-services-api/README.md

 LLM Services API is a FastAPI-based application that provides a suite of natural language processing services using various machine learning models.
 The application is designed to run in a Docker container, providing endpoints for text summarization, sentiment analysis, named entity recognition, paraphrasing, keyword extraction, and embedding generation.

+A Python FastAPI-based REST API that provides a suite of natural language processing services using various machine learning models with PyTorch and Transformers that runs in a Docker container.

 ## Features

 - **Text Summarization:** Generate concise summaries of long texts using BART.